aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/_index.md

 5. When the switch is pressed the third time, both LEDs turn off
 6. Repeat this same cycle of LEDs turning on and off in sequence (off, one LED, two LEDs, off...)

+#### Documentation

 **Document your work on the course website that you created.
-Deadline: Thursday, November 2, 13:00**
+Deadline: Thursday, October 31, 13:00**

+- Add a new page under your collection.
+Call it `Week 01`
+- Add your code, picture of your circuit, and short description/reflection on your process.
+What was easy, what was difficult?

 #### Tips